CDLUC3/mrt-box/README.md

 This mechanism allows the authorization for downloading a BoxFolder.

 #### Box Developer App
-- create a box developer app using App Token (Server Authentication)
+- create a box developer app using Limited Access App
   - this requires box administration authorization for the app (sent automatically)
 - from the Configuration tab screen generate a Private Token - this is treated by Box as an AuthToken on the part of the app
   - be sure to copy this value